 As little as 10 minutes of meditation has been found to increase the ability to pay attention (2).

 Imagine what you could do if you could stay on task and ignore distractions longer!

-Take a moment now to find sensations of breath in your body and attend to it as it moves in and out of the body.
+Take a moment now to find sensations of breath in your body and attend to each inhale and exhale.

 If paying attention to the breath is an uncomfortable anchor for you, focus on the sensations of where your feet touch the ground.

 Start small, one minute of practice is fine and over time build up to 10 minutes.